rust-lang/rust/src/librustc/README.txt

   structures.
 The driver passes environments to each compiler pass that needs to refer to them.

-- Finally middle/trans.rs translates the Rust AST to LLVM bitcode in a type-directed way.
+- Finally, the `trans` module in `librustc_trans` translates the Rust AST to LLVM bitcode in a type-directed way.
 When it's finished synthesizing LLVM values, rustc asks LLVM to write them out in some form (.bc, .o) and possibly run the system linker.